Let’s be honest, breastfeeding can be downright exhausting.

 If you are like me, then by the time you fall asleep, your baby is awake and ready to eat again (insert exhausted sign, here).

 Co-sleeping is a great solution to this problem.
 It basically means that you sleep your baby in your room with you.
 Co-sleeping is often thought to mean that your baby is sleeping in the same bed but that is not true.
-Co-sleeping is actually defined as having your baby in the same room.
+Co-sleeping is actually defined as having your baby in the same room and is a great way to keep your milk supply up by having your baby close.

 There are many bassinets, Pack In Plays, rockers, etc on the market today that can be used as a safe sleeping cot for your baby but they all require you to physically get up to reach your baby.